In the sight of God I am the least wise; ” It pleased God by the foolishness of preaching to save them that believe.” (1Corinthians 1:21)

 I love the LORD, my God.
 My gratitude for His love for me has created a zealousness to earnestly serve Him.
-And I am sure that you also love our God.
-We fight the same fight to bring honor and glory to Him.
+And maybe you also love my God.
+And if that being the case we fight the same fight to bring honor and glory to Him.
 So let us keep that in mind in the LORD’S purpose in our lives.
 We may have different ways to do the same thing.
 That does not mean one is wrong, and the other is right.
 Our job is to spread His message to the world and to bring those who believe to the Cross of Salvation.
 That is the mission at hand, not to give the devil cause to celebrate.
 Let us rejoice in the LORD; for His mercy endureth forever.

 Let’s see the word of God for what it is, in its entirety, not for a secular representation, or in a singularity view.
 For what injustice we will do to our Almighty God to overshadow His every word with finite wisdom and superficial reasoning.
 Let us give it its full due, a glory fit for the King of kings and LORD of lords.
 Let us not be selective and lose sight of the Supereme God we serve.
 Let us be reminded that our God is the Creator of all things heaven and earth.
 As He put it so beautifully, ” I AM THAT I AM.”
 (Exodus 3:14) … The LORD God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob has sent me unto you: this is my name forever, and this is my memorial unto all generations.
 (Exodus 3:15)